Thursday, January 30, 2025

 Execute Revisions

 1. I approached my team to think about a solution to the introduction being unfit.
-We originally discussed a scene of our artist taking the bus however since the bus in Bali stopped running on January 1st of 2025, we discussed alternatives such as walking home.
+We originally discussed a scene of our artist taking the bus however since the public buses in Bali stopped running on January 1st of 2025, we discussed alternatives such as walking home.
 We decided to take time to shoot this scene afterschool.
 However I did not end up liking the walking home scene because it felt too plain and didn’t bring more to the story we were trying to tell so I tried my teacher’s other suggestion on the floating flowers.

 Although I was able to bring down the exposure, there was a second problem with the oversaturated yellow that did not match the other scenes.
 I tried to cancel out the yellows by playing with the temperature and colour wheels to add more blue that would cancel out the yellow.
 However, I could not strike a balance between the colours and the actress would just end up too blue or too yellow.
 So I made the choice to leave out the videos she recorded and replaced it with a b-roll footage.